hglattergotz/hglattergotz.github.io/source/_posts/2015-02-23-why-you-should-take-a-look-at-ember-again.markdown

 comments: true
 categories: [ ember, javascript, front-end, framework ]
 ---
+> Update: The video from this talk given at [KarlsruheJS](http://karlsruhejs.org/post/113364758894/polymer-emberjs-tabrisjs) is now available [here](http://bit.ly/ember-video).

 In January 2015 I gave a talk at the [FrankfurtJS](http://frankfurtjs.org) Meetup on this topic and it generated quite a bit of interest.
 The motivation behind it was actually quite selfish, I needed a bit of pressure to dive into Ember.js a bit more and what better way to do that than to try and explain it to a room full of people?

 By now most front-end developers have certainly heard of Ember.js and many have even given it a try.
 I therefore tried to combine an introduction with a bit of current information on the framework as well as the Community around Ember.js.